Itsrummmy/Offuture-TEAM-PROJECT-SQL/README.md

 <!-- Conclusion -->
 ## Conclusion
-These findings highlight key drivers of success and areas for improvement, enabling informed strategic decisions and ultimately optimizing business performance.
+These findings highlight key drivers of success and areas for improvement, enabling informed decision making and ultimately optimizing business performance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>